UCSC Digital Certificate Policy

 - Wildcard certificates are not permitted on sub-domains that handle restricted data

-- Units may obtain wildcard certificates for their sub-domain(s) (e.g. *.mydomain.ucsc.edu)
+- Units may obtain wildcard certificates for their sub-domain(s) and servers (e.g. *.mydomain.ucsc.edu)

-- Units should obtain Subject Alternative Name (SAN) or Unified Communication Certificate (UCC) instead of wildcard certificates, where possible
+- Units should obtain Subject Alternative Name (SAN) or Unified Communication Certificate (UCC) (aka Multi-Domain certificates) instead of wildcard certificates, where feasible

-- The same certificate should only be used with one set of restricted data (e.g., payment data versus authentication data), in order to reduce the risk of compromise across multiple data sets
+- The same private key and certificate should only be used with one set of restricted data (e.g., payment data, student data, health records, etc.), to reduce the risk of compromise across multiple data sets

-Private keys must be protected to same degree as IS-3 requires for the data the key is protecting.
-Protecting the device storing the private key is sufficient to meet this requirement.
-Passwords are strongly recommended for private keys protecting restricted data.
+- Private keys must be protected to the same standard as IS-3 requires for the data the key is protecting.
 See IS-3 Protection Matrix

 - Certificates must be renewed or replaced before expiration